Future Exhibits

 Valentine Exhibit

-Many Pacific Scribes members brought Valentines – most handmade, but some vintage commercial ones – to be displayed at the Los Altos Library during the month of February 2007.
+Many Pacific Scribes members brought Valentines – most handmade, but some vintage commercial ones – to be displayed at the Menlo Park Public Library during the month of February 2009.

 One of two wall cases